Gianluigi Cavallo: The radio adventure

-From 1998 to 2002 he was the presenter of three radio programs: Time to Rock, where he broadcast rock classics of the past, L'avvocato del diavolo (The Devil's Advocate), in which told the "mysterious and strange stories of the rock'n'roll" and L'Eretico (the Heretic), a "trip through hystory, secrets, myths and legends".
+From 1998 to 2002 he was the presenter of three radio programs: Time to Rock, where he broadcast rock classics of the past, L'avvocato del diavolo (The Devil's Advocate), in which told the "mysterious and strange stories of rock'n'roll" and L'Eretico (the Heretic), a "trip through history, secrets, myths and legends".
 From 2014 a lot of these radiophonic recordings became available via streaming, by himself Cabo, by Mixcloud.

 After Litfiba

 In the period with Litfiba, Cavallo produced together with Carlo Barducci (Parsifal studios owner) the first album by the folk band Scaramouche and of Morpin.

 When he departed from Litfiba came back to informatics and now he is General Manager and co-founder of VirtualCom Interactive, one of the most important national software houses.
 In Virtualcom he invented an advanced ePaper solution for mobile devices used by thousand Italian and international newspaper to show online the contents of the papery magazine.